hk1995/net-core-e2e/README.md

-# net-core-styleguide
+# net-core-e2e
-An opinionated .net core based style guide.
+An opinionated non-trivial .net core end to end sample project
 ## Purpose
 Getting a project out the door can be deceptively difficult.
 Usually about half way into it you realize you may have bit off more than you can chew.
 Things get further exacerbated when you realize you haven't done enough testing or you arent handling errors properly or your multi-tier architecture is turning into a plate of spaghetti.